Crossroads Emerging Leaders Program

 A resume is a one-page document that details your educational background, work experience, skills, and volunteer experiences.
 Please find more information here.

 You must activate your XID first by following the instructions in your confirmation email.
-Please consult step 3 and 4 in the instructions.
+Please consult detailed application instructions here.

 I have requested an XID but I do not see a confirmation email.